pulumi/pulumi/docs/language2.md

             optional persistent: bool
         }

 Any instantiation of a service will need to provide these properties.
+These properties are also publically available on the service instance post-construction, although they cannot be mutated afterwards.

 A `new()` block creates any services encapsulated by this service, typically using the properties as input.